Pasture Rent

 Return on Investment

 Another option for determining pasture rent is using the Return on Investment method.
-This is usually based upon interest rates at a bank.
-Right now, that rate is considerably lower around 3 to 4%.
-This means that if you can buy an acre of land for $3,400 and your bank is charging you an interest rate of 4% on your loan you can break even on payments if you are charging $136/acre of pasture.
-This method is especially popular for tillable, row crop land, but can still be useful for setting a base price for pasture rent.
+This method is usually based on interest rates at a bank.
+Right now, that rate is considerably lower, around 3 to 4%.
+For example, if an acre of land costs $3,400 and the bank is charging an interest rate of 4% on the loan, the landowner can break even on payments if charging $136/acre of pasture.

 • Formula: [$3400/acre x 4% = $136/acre].